Chapter 5 Post-Travel Evaluation

 In a certain percentage of patients who present with persistent gastrointestinal symptoms, no specific source will be found.
 Patients may experience temporary enteropathy following an acute diarrheal infection, with villous atrophy, decreased absorptive surface area, and disaccharidase deficiencies.
 This can lead to osmotic diarrhea, particularly when large amounts of lactose, sucrose, sorbitol, or fructose are consumed.
 Use of antimicrobial medications during the initial days of diarrhea may also lead to alterations in intestinal flora and diarrhea symptoms.

 Occasionally, the onset of symptoms of irritable bowel syndrome (IBS) can be traced to an acute bout of gastroenteritis.
 IBS that develops after acute enteritis has been termed postinfectious (PI)-IBS.
 To be labeled PI-IBS, symptoms should follow an episode of gastroenteritis or travelers’ diarrhea if the work-up for microbial pathogens and underlying gastrointestinal disease is negative.
-The role of small intestinal bacterial overgrowth in the pathogenesis of PI-IBS, especially when gas and bloating predominate, is being investigated.
+Whether the use of antibiotics to treat acute TD decreases or increases the likelihood of PI-IBS is unknown.

-Three or more stool examinations should be performed for ova and parasites, including acid-fast stains for Cryptosporidium, Cyclospora, and Isospora; Giardia antigen testing; C. difficile toxin assay; and a D-xylose absorption test to determine if nutrients are being properly absorbed.
-Patients may also be given empiric treatment for Giardia infection.
+Traditional methods of microbial diagnosis have relied on the use of microscopy; 3 or more stool specimens should be examined for ova and parasites, including acid-fast stains for Cryptosporidium, Cyclospora, and Cystoisospora, as well as Giardia antigen testing; C. difficile toxin assay; and a D-xylose absorption test to determine if nutrients are being properly absorbed.
 If underlying gastrointestinal disease is suspected, an initial evaluation should include serologic tests for celiac and inflammatory bowel disease.
 Subsequently, other studies to visualize both the upper and lower gastrointestinal tracts, with biopsies, may be indicated.

 Dietary modifications may help those with malabsorption.
 If stools are bloody or when disease is caused by C. difficile, antidiarrheal medications such as loperamide or diphenoxylate should not be used in children and should be used cautiously, if at all, in adults.
 Probiotic medications have been shown to reduce the duration of persistent diarrhea among children in some settings.
 Antimicrobial medications may be useful in treating persistent diarrhea caused by parasites.
 Nonabsorbable antibiotics may help if small intestinal bacterial overgrowth accompanies the symptom complex.